You are here

 The Nunavut Liquor and Cannabis Commission

-The Nunavut Liquor Commission (the Commission) exists by authority of the Minister of Finance, the Minister responsible for Liquor, who delegates to the Commission the duties of operating liquor stores, purchasing, selling, classifying and distributing liquor in Nunavut and administering Part II of the Nunavut Liquor Act.
+The Nunavut Liquor and Cannabis Commission (the Commission) exists by authority of the Minister of Finance, the Minister responsible for Liquor, who delegates to the Commission the duties of operating liquor stores, purchasing, selling, classifying and distributing liquor in Nunavut and administering Part II of the Nunavut Liquor Act.
 The Commission follows the reporting stipulations outlined in Part II of the Nunavut Liquor Act and Part IX of the Financial Administration Act.

 The Commission, in exercising its powers and performing its duties is bound by the Liquor Act to the direction of the Minister.
 The Commission is headed by a General Manager who reports to the Minister through the Assistant Deputy Minister and Deputy Minister of Finance.
 The General Manager oversees a staff of 12 employees, located in Rankin Inlet and Iqaluit, as well as five contract liquor inspectors.